Circumnavigation of Iceland 2021

 The deep harbor is still home to industry, fishing and a scheduled ferry to the Faroe Islands as well as Denmark.

 We offer an optional excursion to the nearby Skalanes area for a nice nature hiking experience.
+The excursion includes a bus ride to the nature reserve, a guided walk as well as some light refreshments.
+The total duration of the excursion is around 3½ hours.

-Whales at Husavik Bay and the Arctic Circle at Grimsey
+The Arctic Circle at Grimsey

 Over 100 inhabitants reside in the little rocky island, all living close to the harbor in the only city in the island.
 The fishing banks in the surrounding seas make the economy flourish, the port is expanded, and there is a small airport with daily flights to the mainland and the school for the children.
 The island has been inhabited right back from the settlement of Iceland and is mentioned in the sagas as an important land, rich in fish and birds.